 Issued on behalf of safefood and the Food Standards Agency Northern Ireland

-safefood and the Food Standards Agency’s stand at the 2007 Balmoral show will have visitors dancing in the aisles…
+The safefood and Food Standards Agency stand will once again have visitors dancing in the aisles…

-16 May 2007: ‘Strictly Yum Dancing’ - an exciting new initiative based around healthy eating and food hygiene messages will take to the stage for the first time in Northern Ireland at this year’s Balmoral show.
+Wednesday, 14 May 2008: ‘Strictly Yum Dancing’ - an energetic and fun initiative which highlights healthy eating and food hygiene messages will once again take to the stage at the Balmoral show.